 2. A GOOD NIGHT’S SLEEP IS SO IMPORTANT

 Sleep is so important.
 If I don’t get a good night’s sleep, I can’t function properly the next day.
 I have received some amazing top tips for a good night’s sleep from fellow UK Money Bloggers, who kindly sent me them when I did a shout-out for an article.
 Julie Wright is someone I met during my time working in TV, who is a sleep educator and ambassador.
 For some time, I have been fascinated by her new venture WeSleep, so this was a great opportunity to find out more!
 Recently I bought a pack of 4 Silentnight Anti-Allergy Pillows and a new Egyptian Cotton 300 Thread Count black duvet cover set.
 It’s part of my annual spring clean, but my bed has become too comfy to get out of in the mornings!

 3. INVEST IN SOME HAIRBANDS

-I have been dying my hair for years; blonde, brunette, black, orange, green.
-Not all of those colours were optional and caused me much distress when they went wrong.
-When I went into lockdown I decided to give my hair a rest.
+I have been dying my hair for years; blonde, brunette, black, orange, and green.
+Not all of those colours were optional, and caused me much distress when they went wrong.
+When I went into lockdown, I decided to give my hair a rest.
 I haven’t actually seen my natural hair colour in years!
 I didn’t realise I was quite the brunette.
 So, I have bought myself a range of hairbands.
 Bear with me.
-It started off as a joke to my housemate, but I have invested in some hairbands so that friends and colleagues will not be able to see my roots on any future Zooms/Facebook rooms/Google hangouts.
+It started off as a joke to my housemate, but I have invested in some hairbands so that friends and colleagues cannot see my roots on any future Zooms/Facebook rooms/Google hangouts.